SolidShen/Guangyu-Shen.github.io/_pages/about.md

 About Me
 ======

-My name is Guangyu Shen.
-I am currently a first year Ph.D student at the [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/), advised by [Prof. Xiangyu Zhang](https://www.cs.purdue.edu/homes/xyzhang/).
+* I am currently a first year Ph.D student at the [Department of Computer Science](https://www.cs.purdue.edu/) at [Purdue University](https://www.purdue.edu/), advised by [Prof. Xiangyu Zhang](https://www.cs.purdue.edu/homes/xyzhang/).
 My research interests mainly lie at adversarial machine learning and backdoor attacks/defense for AI models.

-I am also a core member of team Perspecta-PurdueRutgers for [TrojAI competition](https://pages.nist.gov/trojai/).
+* I am also a core member of team Perspecta-PurdueRutgers for [TrojAI competition](https://pages.nist.gov/trojai/).
 Our team ranks top cross round 1 to 4 and 6.
 Find more info [here](https://pages.nist.gov/trojai/docs/about.html).

 News
 ======
 * **May.
 2021:** Our paper on backdoor scanning got accetped to [ICML 2021](https://icml.cc/).
-Full respect to the co-workers!
+Full respect to all the co-workers!

 Publications
 ======